buschmais/jaxbbeans/README.md

 jaxbbeans
 =========

-CDI (JSR299) extension which enables injection of JAXBContext instances
+CDI (JSR299) extension which enables injection of JAXBContext instances.